 A friend who had agreed to meet up with me in Seattle and get me a job stopped answering the phone.
 Sitting at my laptop, that first night, I recorded the first track of this album.
 I ran out of money within 3 days.
 I was living in a University District apartment, with rent expected in January.
 I was going to food pantries.
 It was freezing.
 The shower was broken and I couldn’t take a hot shower.
 I met some unlikely allies.
 Folks from two local churches were immensely helpful.
 I was offered soundboard and bass guitar duties at the Seattle Vineyard.
 I graciously accepted a guitar and pedal on loan from the musical director and within a month I was pretty much done with this record.

+These tracks were my initial reactions to these events.
+They were my therapy.
+This record is an example of pure, raw emotion being forced into waveforms.
+I still don't have a legitimate answer for what happened to me.
+These were my first songs in Seattle.
 While recording continued, I was trying to get my family to communicate in any positive way towards me, and that was a black hole.
 I couldn't get "just any" job because I was "overqualified."
 In desparation of getting nothing at all, I started omitting advanced work history.
 This left restaurants and blank spaces on my applications.
 Towards the end of this being recorded, I was finally working at a local burger joint, cutting produce, frying up burgers and working the register.
 I was literally asking "Do you want fries with that?"
 But I had a job.

 And a new chapter of my life began.
 It's not as easy as it sounds, but it did begin.

-Special Thanks go to Seattle Vineyard, David Zucker, Becca, Angel, Barry and everyone else who figuratively and literally picked me up from the ground.
+Special Thanks to Seattle Vineyard, David Zucker, Becca, Angel, Barry and everyone else who figuratively and literally picked me up from the ground.